-- Quality attributes describe desired properties of the system under development. - Dependability, scalability, performance, availability, security, maintainability, testability, ... - Developers must prioritize quality attributes and design a system that meets chosen thresholds. - Quality is often subjective.
-Choose a definition, and offer objective thresholds.
+- Quality attributes describe desired properties of the system under development. - Dependability, scalability, performance, availability, security, maintainability, testability, ... - Developers must prioritize quality attributes and design a system that meets chosen thresholds.

 We Have Learned

 - Software should be dependable and useful before it is released into the world. - Verification is the process of demonstrating that an implementation meets its specification. - This is the primary means of making software dependable (and demonstrating dependability). - Testing is most common form of verification.